thesandboxgame/sandbox-smart-contracts/README.md

 - git checkout -b exampleFeature
 - git push --set-upstream origin exampleFeature

-Now you can write your code and push your changes to the exampleFeature branch, once your'e done you need to open a pull request from exampleFeature to feat/exampleFeature, and then another pull request from feat/exampleFeature to master.
+Now you can write your code and push your changes to the exampleFeature branch, once you're done you need to open a pull request from exampleFeature to feat/exampleFeature, and then another pull request from feat/exampleFeature to master.